-Once people have absorbed larger amounts of evil, enough to allow them to use black magic, they could exist on the surface for a few hours only and eventually, they would realise their powers have no earthly benefit any longer.
+Once people have absorbed substantial amounts of evil, enough to allow them to use black magic, they could exist on the surface for a few hours only and eventually, they would realise their powers have no earthly benefit any longer.
 In vicious outrage, they only surface to spread fear, pain and evil.

 Finally, they would have to stay in the underground maze, permanently.
 Too late they would understand all their accumulated power; even power for the sake of having power had no substance.
 They knew they could no longer return; their anger and frustration fuelled their evilness even stronger.

 The more evil takes over their bodies and conscience, the closer they want to habituate towards the centre of the satanic maze where they would find the most power.
 They are always fighting amongst each other because the most central places are scarce.
-They would fight newcomers or anyone else for whatever reason.
+They would attack newcomers or anyone else for whatever reason.
 Fighting to kill, fighting to win over someone is their fierce pursuit.

 Down in the dark lives Nevil; alone, since long ago.
-Alone, amongst all the vicious adult people who were selfish and nasty.
+Alone, amongst all the vicious people who were selfish and nasty.
 Alone, amongst the ghosts who were cold and the savage monsters.
-Alone, but he does not know it because it has always been this way.
+Alone, but he does not know because it has always been this way.

 He looks just like Gnood, but he would not know, because there was no one to tell him, and in darkness, mirrors have no use.
 Most of the time he feels frightened, small, weak and defenceless.
 There was no one to talk to him, teach him, or tell him what to do.
 No one had ever seen him as a boy.